ajaykan/equity-derivatives-toolkit/README.md

 # short_put

-This tool is designed to sell put option premium for consistent profits
+This is a tool I designed/use to sell cash-secured puts (CSP) as a way for consistent income.